ctkelley/SIAMFANLEquations.jl/README.md

 ### What's after 0.3.0?

- - 0.3.1 happens when the notebook is closer to finished.
+ - 0.3.1 happens when the notebook is closer to finished and PTC-GMRES is working.

- - One or more of BiCGstab, restarted GMRES, PTC-Krylov for future versions

- ### v0.3.3 goes out the door when ..

- - PTC-Krylov + examples are done
- - BiCGSTAB linear solver is done
+ - 0.3.2 is for low-storage Krylob solvers (GMRES(m), BiCGSTAB, ...)

- - Chapter 3 is finished
+ - 0.3.3 goes out when Chapter 3 is finished

 ## Funding